How to Get a Business Credit Card Limit Increase

 Certain issuers and certain cards aren’t likely to offer generous credit limits.
 Most issuers don’t share those policies or guidelines with the public, so you probably won’t know what their internal rules dictate.

-How To Request A Business Credit Card Limit Increase
+How Do I Request A Credit Limit Increase?

-Some issuers make it easy to request a higher credit limit.
+Some issuers make it easy to make a credit limit increase request online.
 Log into your account online or in the issuer’s mobile app and look for an option to request a credit line increase.
 The issuer may ask you to update income information to help evaluate your request.
 Often you will get an answer quickly, especially if you’ve held the card for a while.

 You may also try calling the issuer’s customer service phone number on the back of your card to request a credit line increase.
 Again, they may ask you information about your income to help process your request.

-Another option may be to transfer a credit limit from a card you no longer want to one you do, if you hold multiple cards from the same issuer.
+Another option, if you hold multiple cards from the same issuer, may be to transfer a credit line from a card you no longer want to one you do.
 This can allow you to get a higher credit limit on one card, while keeping your overall credit limits the same.
 You may also be able to eliminate an annual fee this way.
+Ask your card issuer if this is an option.

 Nav’s Verdict: Business Credit Card Credit Limit Increases